scanback/docs/articles-posts/ai-cites-mentions.md

     - AI was used for brainstorming.
     - AI was used for spelling and grammar editing, but not document structure or tone.
     - AI was used to generate all text.

-or
-  - AI was not used.
+or write "AI was not used."

-This is the honest aproach n 2026.
-In a few years these recommendations will look quaint because then it is assumed that everything except the creative process is AI.
+This is the honest aproach in 2026.
+In a few years these recommendations will look quaint because then it will be assumed that everything except the creative process is AI.